project-origin/documentation/README.md

 ## Participate in the prototype

-Sign up is open for everyone at [Eloprindelse.dk](https://eloprindelse.dk).
+Sign up is open for everyone to try the example application at [Eloprindelse.dk](https://eloprindelse.dk).

 ## Project documentation